 The constant rehearsing of the trauma of racism has placed an indelible chasm in the soul of black folks.
-As we wrestle to understand and try to reconcile how other Christians can stand around as such heinous crimes were/are being done to black and brown folks.
+As we wrestle to understand, and, ultimately, try to reconcile: how other (so called) Christians can stand around as such heinous crimes were/are being done to black and brown folks.
 How can Christians care so little about the poor and alienated while condoning the evil rhetoric of a Donald Trump?
 Yes, I applaud Donald Trump for at least being honest about his politics but he is an evil man.
 How do Christians even justify that black and brown lives are not vehemently abused by society?
 If you call yourself a believer in Jesus and live out the tenants of the Christian faith, how do you reconcile with such evil?

 The mere thought of racial reconciliation is laughable at best.
 What exactly would this reconciliation mean?
 Here the words of James Cone,

 Reconciliation does not transcend color, thus making us all white.
 The problem of values is not that white people need to instill values in the ghetto; but white society itself needs values so that it will no longer need a ghetto.
 Black values did not create a ghetto; white values did.
 Therefore God’s Word of reconciliation makes us all black.
 Through this radical change, we become identified totally with the suffering of the black masses.
 It is this fact that makes all white churches anti-Christian churches in their essence.
 To be Christian is to be one of those whom God has chosen.
 God has chosen black people.